KxSystems/docs/docs/kb/file-compression.md

     `lz4-1.8.3` works.
     We recommend using the latest `lz4` [release](https://github.com/lz4/lz4/releases) available.

 LZ4 is great at decompression speed and compression ratio but does not perform well in compression speed.
-Compression level 5 is probably a good choice if you aim fast queries and low storage costs.
+Compression level 5 is a good choice if you aim fast queries and low storage costs.
 Avoid high compression levels (above 11).

 ### Zstd